NVIDIA/spark-rapids/docs/get-started/getting-started-with-rapids-accelerator-on-databricks.md

 tar xfvz /Users/<your user id>/mortgage_2000.tgz --directory /dbfs/FileStore/tables/mortgage
 ```

 In Cell 3, update the data paths if necessary.
 The example notebook merges the columns and prepares the data for XGoost training.
-The temp and final output results are written back to the dbfs
+The temp and final output results are written back to the dbfs.
 ```bash
 orig_perf_path='dbfs:///FileStore/tables/mortgage/perf/*'
 orig_acq_path='dbfs:///FileStore/tables/mortgage/acq/*'